Delete a virtual network gateway using the portal

-- On the virtual network gateway blade, click Overview.
+- On the virtual network gateway page, click Overview.

-- On the Overview blade, click Delete to delete the gateway.
+- On the Overview page, click Delete to delete the gateway.

 At this point, the virtual network gateway is deleted.
 The next steps help you delete any resources that are no longer being used.